Off-Road Vehicle Management Framework

 - Expanded definition of ORVs:

-- ORV laws will apply to a wide range of vehicles operated on Crown land and
+- ORV laws apply to a wide range of vehicles operated on Crown

 - ORVs are used for work, leisure and commuting purposes and

 include snowmobiles, all-terrain vehicles (aka “Quads”),

 motorcycles (i.e. dirt bikes) and utility terrain vehicles (e.g.